joshuaboniface/remote-faster-whisper/README.md

 ## Installation & Usage

 To install Remote Faster Whisper, clone this repository to your system and run `setup.sh` as root (e.g. `sudo ./setup.sh`).
 You will be prompted for several configuration details, including the path to install it to, whether to install a service unit for it or not, and what user to run it as (for service deploys only).
-It will then install Remote Faster Whisper inside a virtualenv in the specified path, (if chosen) install the systemd unit file into `/etc/systemd/system`, and then finally prompt you to edit the configuration file and start/enable the service.
+It will then install Remote Faster Whisper and the dependencies from `requirements.txt` inside a virtualenv in the specified path, (if chosen) install the systemd unit file into `/etc/systemd/system`, and then finally prompt you to edit the configuration file and start/enable the service.
+You can also perform these steps manually if you so choose.

 Once running, you can HTTP `POST` binary audio file data to the `/api/v0/transcribe` endpoint, and receive a JSON response of the transcription text and details.
 A simple test client is provided as `send.py` to validate a running instance with a local `wav` file.